How to Find a Developmental Editor for Fiction (2026)

 A developmental editor is your manuscript's architect and structural engineer rolled into one.
 Unlike copyeditors who polish prose and grammar, developmental editors examine the foundational elements of your story.
 They evaluate plot structure, character development, pacing, narrative arc, and overall coherence.
 This is the stage you might combine two characters into one, cut or move chapters around, change who your ultimate villain is, or rework the setting and time period.

-If you need a refresher on what kind of story feedback you need at different phases of your writing journey, check out our helpful guide.
+If you need a refresher on what kind of story feedback you need at different phases of your writing journey, here's a helpful guide.

 Professional developmental editing services typically provide a comprehensive editorial letter and in-depth manuscript feedback on:

-A skilled developmental editor provides detailed manuscript feedback that goes beyond surface-level corrections, offering actionable suggestions for revisions that can transform a good story into a great one.
+A skilled developmental editor provides detailed manuscript feedback that goes beyond surface-level corrections, offering actionable suggestions for revisions that transforms a good story into a great one.

 Top Places to Find Developmental Editors